Furniture Village

-Furniture Village is a British furniture retailer.
+Furniture Village Limited is a British furniture retailer.
 It has over fifty stores throughout the United Kingdom, the first of which was opened in Abingdon, and also sells online.
 The company is headquartered in Slough.
 It is the largest privately owned furniture chain in the United Kingdom.
 Their target market is the upper end of the price range for the moderately rich.
 Their advertising has attempted to establish quality, rather than price, as the distinguishing point from competitors DFS.

 History

 The company was established in 1989 by Peter Harrison and David Imrie in partnership with Cadogan Estates.
 Cadogan Estates sold its 70% stake in the chain to its management, led by Peter Harrison, in December 2001.
 In August 2002, Furniture Village bought three Conroys stores from the administrators to give it a presence in North East England.
 Also in 2002, the company launched an upmarket retail brand, the London Furniture Company, but this was unsuccessful and closed in 2005.